vishal354/starter-pack-frontend/README.md

 ## Idea
 This is a simple template that can be used to make websites quickly.
 It prevents users from writing redundant code again and again.
 This can come handy for developing webpages quickly in say, a hackathon.
 If you have any suggestions or idea, feel free to change the code.

+## Preview
+To have a look at the template, [click here](https://vishal354.github.io/starter-pack-frontend/).
+Cheers :-)